top of page

 An In-Depth Look at My Book-Making Process

 My journey into photo book-making began with a portfolio I decided to assemble in order to present my broader work to my graduation jury back in 2009.
-Then it evolved towards travel books—one chronicling my trips to Japan (2010–2013, published in 2013) and another about Iceland (a trip from 2011 turned into a book in 2017).
-Later, personal milestones such as the birth of my children inspired intimate, private volumes.
-Each book reflects an existential urge—a way to wrest permanence from the unstoppable rush of time.
+Then it evolved towards travel books: one chronicling my trips to Japan between 2010 and 2013 (published in 2013) and another about Iceland (a trip from 2011 turned into a book in 2017).
+Later, the birth of my children and my family life inspired private volumes that will never be released to the public, but each book has been a refining of skills and reflects an existential urge, a way to deal with the unstoppable rush of time.

 Capturing images :

-I’ve always valued serendipity and spontaneity in the shooting process.
-I don’t like to plan overly in advance; for a long time, I believed that photography should be about losing yourself in the moment.
-However, over the years, my process has evolved.
-I find that while I still thrive on the unpredictability of unprepared shoots, having a loose plan for a project helps guide my choices and adds an extra layer of intentionality without stifling spontaneity.
-It’s a delicate balance between immersion and preparation that has slowly redefined how I approach taking images.
-This evolution in my process has allowed me to retain the magic of serendipity while also ensuring that I gather the visual material I need to build a compelling narrative later on.
+I’ve always valued serendipity and spontaneity while out taking picture.
+I don’t like to plan overly in advance and for a long time, I approached photography while losing myself in the moment.
+However, over the years, I have come to balance immersion and preparation more.
+My switching to digital medium format isn't a stranger in this change, as it has redefined how I approach taking images.
+This evolution has allowed me to retain spontaneity while also ensuring that I gather the material needed to build a cohesive series later on.

 This being said, when I’m out shooting, I invariably enter a personal, alternate universe and even if an underlying project exists in the back of my mind, the act of taking the picture remains a spontaneous gesture.

 My background as a videographer and video editor has played a significant role in both the spontaneous and the more prepared aspects of my image-taking.
-My courses and later professional work in videography have not only refined the way I frame my shots, making each composition tighter and more intentional while at the same time strengthening this impression of being in a movie while looking at reality with a mental filter, but it has also deeply informed the way I construct books.
-Every frame is considered both as a standalone image and as a piece of a larger, moving story.
+My courses and later professional work in videography have refined the way I frame my shots, making my framing more intentional and clean while at the same time strengthening this impression of being looking at reality with a mental filter.
+It has also deeply informed the way I construct books: every frame is both as a standalone image and as a piece of the whole, not unlike a scene within a movie.

 The Editing Process: